treyamrich/game-automation-framework/README.md

 - win32gui
 - win32con

+## Disclaimer
+This script is intended for educational and research purposes only.
+Using this script to cheat or violate the terms of service of Summoners War is strictly prohibited and can result in the suspension or termination of your account.
+Use at your own risk.

 ## Quick Start
 The script `run_my_scripts.py` is the main script you will want to run each time.
 This file will use a `ScriptQueue` that runs all your scripts in series.
 To create a script, make sure to import the `VirtualInputHandler` from the `util` directory.
 This class abstracts clicking and image detection to make